appliedoceansciences/scari/datasheet.md

 ### `$PGRAM`

+A compressed representation of spectrogram data suitable for low-bandwidth exfiltration.

+    $PGRAM,[dt],[df],[bands_per_octave],[base64]*XX

-- `$PGRAM,[dt],[df],[bands_per_octave],[base64]*XX`: These messages encode pixel values, or equivalently, power per band, in a format that can be rendered into a near-real-time scrolling spectrogram by downstream utilities, or plotted as line plots of band power versus time.
+These messages encode pixel values, or equivalently, power per band, in a format that can be rendered into a near-real-time scrolling spectrogram by downstream utilities, or plotted as line plots of band power versus time.
 The exact format of these messages is in flux, but they will be individually small enough to fit in an SBD message.
 These messages, with different settings for resolution and rate, support many of the desired use cases, ranging from scrolling realtime spectrograms to long-period band power averages.
 These messages end with a valid NMEA checksum, which need not be forwarded to shore.

 The set of frequency bins is logarithmically spaced, switching to linear spacing below a limit determined uniquely by the values of `df` and `bands_per_octave`.
 Specifically, the first of the log-spaced output bins would be the Nth linearly spaced frequency bin from DC, counting from zero, where `N = ceil(bands_per_octave / log(2))`.
 By convention, the lowest two linear frequency bins (the DC bin and the one adjacent to it) are omitted, as they are dominanted by whatever residual DC component is present, such that there are `N - 2` linearly-spaced bins in each message, and the first of the log-spaced bins is centered at a frequency of `N * df`.
 Python functions are available which map back and forth between frequency and bin index, given `df` and `bands_per_octave`.